Jeff Bezos (CEO of Amazon) says ‘Your personal brand is what people say about you when you’re not in the room’.

 You never get a second chance to make a first impression

 If you’re all wishy-washy about what you do, everyone else will be too.
 You have one chance to make people stand up and pay attention to you and that doesn’t just apply to in-person introductions.
 Every time someone clicks on your website, Instagram profile, Facebook page – they should know exactly what you do and more importantly, what you can do for them.

 Your personal brand helps develop trust with your customers

-So obviously don’t make your profile picture a weird place holder avatar.
+So obviously don’t make your profile picture a weird placeholder avatar.
 You want people to know who you are so they trust you.
 Consider including some basic information about your work history, family and where you live.
-All of this stuff makes you look properly legit and not like some weirdo who’s trying siphon money out of your customers bank account using the death of a faux relative to reel them in.
+All of this stuff makes you look properly legit and not like some weirdo who’s trying to siphon money out of your customers’ bank accounts using the death of a faux relative to reel them in.

 A personal brand makes you seem less dodgy…

 So a lot of jobs these days sound really made up.
 Life coach, business coach, online entrepreneur.
 You could do almost anything and call yourself one of the titles above.

 Your personal brand gives you the opportunity to explain exactly what you do and how you do it.
 So people aren’t staring at your Instagram profile going ‘What’s a mindset coach?
 And what do they even do?’

 Helping You Get Out of Your Own Way

 Don’t forget to add links to your LinkedIn profile and website.
 Anything to give your customers proof that they won’t end up chasing you down the street on the next scammer’s episode of A Current Affair.